fenrus75/csum_partial/README.md

 ## Intro

-Optimizing systems for performance is fun.
+Optimizing software for performance is fun.
 Loads of fun.
 And sometimes incredibly frustrating.
 It's also something to do on a long intercontinental flight to keep from watching that same movie again while being incredibly bored..